aio-libs/aiohttp/docs/client_reference.rst

                               reception.(optional)

       :param str origin: Origin header to send to server(optional)

+      :param params: Mapping, iterable of tuple of *key*/*value* pairs or string to be sent as parameters in the query string of the new request.
+Ignored for subsequent redirected requests (optional)

+                     Allowed values are:

+                     - :class:`collections.abc.Mapping` e.g. :class:`dict`,
+                       :class:`multidict.MultiDict` or
+                       :class:`multidict.MultiDictProxy`
+                     - :class:`collections.abc.Iterable` e.g. :class:`tuple` or
+                       :class:`list`
+                     - :class:`str` with preferably url-encoded content
+                       (**Warning:** content will not be encoded by *aiohttp*)

       :param dict headers: HTTP Headers to send with the request (optional)